lu-jeremy/lu-jeremy/README.md

 I am an undergraduate student studying **Computer Science Honors** and **Statistics** at **Purdue University**.
 I am interested in machine learning, computer vision, and robotics.

-🤖 Currently, I'm working on robot motion planning with VLMs at the **Cognitive Robot Autonomy & Learning (CoRAL)** lab, advised by professor Ahmed H. Qureshi.
+🤖 Currently, I am working on robot motion planning with VLMs at the **Cognitive Robot Autonomy & Learning (CoRAL)** lab, advised by professor Ahmed H. Qureshi.

 ## Projects
 * Multi-agent Relational Keypoints for Zero-Shot Robotics Manipulation (In Progress)